 4. Load in the Notes

-The song that our program will be playing is “Twinkle Twinkle Little Star,” and the notes used to play this song are A, C, D, E, F, and G. For our piano to work, we will need to load these notes into our program.
+The song that our program will be playing is “Twinkle Twinkle Little Star”.
+The notes used to play this song are A, C, D, E, F, and G. For our piano to work, we will need to load these notes into our program.
 In the top left of the window, click “sounds.”
 Then, click “Choose a Sound,” which will open the Scratch sound library.
 In the search bar, type in “A Piano” and click on the sound that appears.
-The sound will load in, but you don’t need to do anything with it just yet.
+The sound will load in, but don’t do anything with it just yet.
 Instead, click on the “Choose a sound” button again and repeat this process for “C piano,” “D piano,” “E piano,” “F piano,” and “G piano.”
 When you are finished, your sound panel should have all 6 notes loaded in.
 Finally, click “Code” to return to the coding screen.

 5. Program the Notes